AMAZINGMAN2/gdpHigherorLower/README.md

-# Higher or Lower Country Population Game
+# Higher or Lower Country GDP Game

-Welcome to the **Higher or Lower Country Landmass** game!
-You can Play this game by going to [https://higherorlowerlandmass.pages.dev](https://higherorlowerlandmass.pages.dev) This is a fun web app where users guess whether the population of the next country is higher or lower than the current one.
+Welcome to the **Higher or Lower Country GDP** game!
+You can Play this game by going to [https://higherorlowergdp.pages.dev](https://higherorlowergdp.pages.dev) This is a fun web app where users guess whether the GDP of the next country is higher or lower than the current one.
 It’s built using **Next.js 14** and hosted on **Cloudflare**.

 ## Features